LeslyeCream/Lagom-Obsidian-Theme/README.md

 This is my personal Obsidian theme, but since I'm not a CSS expert, there'll probably always be stuff to fix or improve.
 Please contribute reporting bugs, code improvements and of course, any feedback is welcome!

-Please open an issue on Github.
+Please open an issue on Github or send me an [email](mailto:lagom_request.follow887@aleeas.com).
 I will try to fix it as soon as possible.

 If you really like this theme, please consider support me ᵔᴥᵔ